kemitchell/pre-manda-nda/nda.md

 - any executive employed by the other party; or

-- any other employee or contractor of the other party they became aware of, or about whose performance they learned, in connection with the _Purpose_
+- any other employee or contractor of the other party they became aware of, or about whose performance they learned, in connection with the _Deal_

 directly or indirectly, without the prior, written permission of the other party, unless the individual was terminated by the other party before being solicited or hired.